mhaack/mh-site/content/posts/2023-11-14-build-your-first-website-with-edge-delivery-and-document-based-authoring.md

 ---
 title: Build your first website with Edge Delivery and document based authoring
+description: For zero to go-live of your first website in 30 min.
+Is that possible?
+In this developer step-by-step walkthrough I show you how to build and launch your first size using Adobe’s new Edge Delivery Service.
 seo:
   title: Build your first website with AEM Edge Delivery Services
 category: work